Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Minions.md

 - Pick the type (and associated motivation) for the minion.
 - Note down all the supernatural powers it has, if any.
 - Weaknesses, if any.
-- Define its attacks: how much harm does the minion do (usually 2-4)?
+- Define its attacks: how much [[harm]] does the minion do (usually 2-4)?
 What range?
 Are any other tags required?
-- How much armour does it have, if any?
+- How much [[armour]] does it have, if any?
-- How much harm can it suffer before it dies (usually 5-10)?
+- How much [[harm]] can it suffer before it dies (usually 5-10)?
-- Optionally, custom moves for the minion’s powers.
+- Optionally, [[custom moves]] for the minion’s powers.

-As with monsters, when your hunters are experienced and capable, you can make the minions tougher than these guidelines.
+As with [[monsters]], when your hunters are experienced and capable, you can make the minions tougher than these guidelines.

 Remember minions may be a group of undistinguished foes as well as individuals.
-If you create a group minion, the harm capacity is how much is required to kill or disperse the whole group.
+If you create a group minion, the [[harm]] capacity is how much is required to kill or disperse the whole group.

 Example Minions